 26th January 2017 @University of Rwanda, College of Business and Economics, Gikondo-Kigali

-The Economic Policy Research Network through support of the GIZ organized a First Annual Economic Researchers’ Conference as one of the actions to strengthen economic researchers’ capacity following rounds of training and mentorship in research techniques for selected EPRN Members from government, private sector and academic institutions covering a wide range of economic spectrum regarding local and global economic issues and how they influence production and sustainable growth in Rwanda.
+The Economic Policy Research Network through the support of the GIZ organized a First Annual Economic Researchers’ Conference as one of the actions to strengthen economic researchers’ capacity following rounds of training and mentorship in research techniques for selected EPRN Members from government, private sector, and academic institutions covering a wide range of economic spectrum regarding local and global economic issues and how they influence production and sustainable growth in Rwanda.

 The conference was held on 16th December 2014 at Lemigo Hotel-Kigali and its aim was to showcase the research papers developed by young Rwandan economic researchers who have been mentored, bring Rwandan economic researchers and consumers of research together as well as to use the conference as an advocacy platform to appeal for more support in the area of economic research in Rwanda.

 Prof Alfred Bizoza, one of the senior members of EPRN welcomed all participants to the conference.
 He proceeded to make the introductory remarks, introducing the categories of participants as well as highlighting GIZ as the funder of the conference.
 He briefly underscored the background of the EPRN and its overall objective as being the first economic policy research network conference for the young economists to present their first policy and research outlooks to encourage them to be actively involved in scientific research that informs policy and accelerates economic development in Rwanda.